Carolina Klüft: 2008: Injury and switch to long & triple jump

-2009
+2009: Injury and surgery

 Klüft missed the 2009 World Championships in Berlin as well as the rest of the season after suffering a hamstring injury she picked up in July in Sweden.
 She had surgery in the middle of July, after which she needed around six months rehabilitation.

-2010
+2010: European long jump finalist

 Klüft competed in the 2010 European Championships in Barcelona, reaching the long jump final but ultimately finishing 11th out of the twelve athletes that reached the final.
 She jumped 6.33 metres but was almost 60 centimetres behind gold medalist Ineta Radēviča of Latvia.
 Klüft said she "didn't have any power in my legs" and "my legs felt heavy today" after qualifying for the final.
 She also stated that reaching the final had satisfied her.

-2011
+2011: Fourth world long jumper

 The long jump at the 2011 World Championships in Daegu would be Klüft's last major championship start.
 After a qualifying 6.60 m jump, Klüft only managed 6.56 m in the final.
 The result was still enough to secure fourth place, but Klüft was 18 cm behind Belarusian Nastassia Mironchyk-Ivanova who claimed the bronze medal.